Interplay between Markovianity and Progressive Quenching: Detailed calculus for 3-Potts model

 \section{Detailed calculus for 3-Potts model}

-The picture of the two-story ensemble and the underlying canonical statistics should apply to systems other than the Ising spins on a complete lattice.
-The $q=3$ Potts model on the complete lattice is an example.
-Below we describe the model in some detail.
+The picture of the two-story ensemble and the underlying canonical statistics should apply to systems other than the Ising spins on a complete graph.
+The $q=3$ Potts model on the complete graph is an example.
+Below, we describe the model in some detail.